pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 aimed at application developers, researchers, and beginners who want to quickly get started.

-## Interactive manual: a demo in one click!
+## Interactive manual & demo in one click!

 Click on the animated demonstration below to launch the fully interactive demonstration.